 Although full implementation was somewhat delayed, WireGuard now works well across all major platforms.
 WireGuard supports Windows, Mac OS, Android, iOS, and Linux.

-Another interesting feature with WireGuard is that it utilizes public keys for identification and encryption, whereas OpenVPN uses certificates.
+Another interesting feature of WireGuard is that it utilizes public keys for identification and encryption, whereas OpenVPN uses certificates.
 This does create some issues for utilizing WireGuard in a VPN client, however, such as key generation and management.

 A few VPNs have already integrated full WireGuard support into their lineup of VPN clients.
-See for example with NordVPN, Surfshark, and also Mullvad.
+See for example NordVPN, Surfshark, and also Mullvad.

 Merged into Linux and Windows kernels; fully released from beta